neurodata-papers/discriminability/Figs/fig1/fig1.md

 Now we have a data matrix which contains `x` and `y` sampled values, and a list of labels for each sample identifying whether it belongs to the "circle" or "square" distribution.
+We can then compute the distance between observations in each class.

 ```r
 print(labels)